Agoric/agoric-sdk/packages/swing-store/docs/data-export.md

 // ... now do things like controller.run(), etc
 ```

-When cloning an existing kernel, the initialization step is replaced with `importSwingStore`.
+When cloning an existing kernel, the host application first imports and commits the restored state using `importSwingStore`.
 The host application should feed the importer with the export data and artifacts, by passing an object that has the same API as the SwingStore's exporter:

 ```js
 import { importSwingStore } from '@agoric/swing-store';